Piano Recital: Haochen Zhang

 III.
 Andantino — Poco mosso

-I’m repeating myself: perfection, a warm, singing tone in the cantilenas—but where’s the forlornness, the hopelessness, the (Janáček’s!) utter despair, the extreme melancholy??
+I’m repeating myself: perfection, a warm, singing tone in the cantilenas.
+However, where’s the forlornness, the hopelessness, the (Janáček’s!) utter despair, the extreme melancholy??

 IV.
 Presto — Meno mosso — Andante — Adagio — Vivo

-And once more: perfect playing, virtuosic and accurate, precise, often dense and intense—but where’s the tragedy, the depression?
+And once more: perfect playing, virtuosic and accurate, precise, often dense and intense.
+However, again, where’s the tragedy, the depression?
 And those flashing cascades (feroce e stringendo), aren’t those supposed to be the violent strokes of fate, hitting the composer’s daughter?

 Perfect playing, but…